Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Revise registration fees for drones and establish a fund to support drone aviation

-Would have revised registration fees for drones and established a fund to support drone aviation.
-The bill passed the Senate but failed in the House of Representatives.
-Not enacted.
+Would have revised drone registration fees and established a dedicated fund to support drone aviation development, infrastructure, and educational programs in South Dakota.
+Failed in the House.

 Last action: February 24, 2026